echosprint/TabularTransformer/docs/getting-started.md

 Explanation of Parameters:

-   - device=device: Specifies the device (CPU or GPU) on which the training will be executed.
+- device: Specifies the device (CPU or GPU) on which the training will be executed.
 Using a GPU (if available) can significantly speed up the training process.

-   - dtype=dtype: Defines the data type (e.g., torch.float32, torch.bfloat16) used during training, which can impact memory usage and computational performance.
+- dtype: Defines the data type (e.g., torch.float32, torch.bfloat16) used during training, which can impact memory usage and computational performance.

-   - apply_power_transform=True: Indicates whether a power transformation should be applied to numerical features.
+- apply_power_transform: Indicates whether a power transformation should be applied to numerical features.
 This can help stabilize variance, making the data more suitable for training.

-   - min_cat_count=0.02: Sets the minimum count (as a proportion) for categorical values.
-Categories occurring less frequently than this threshold will be labeled as `unknown`, which helps in managing rare categories effectively.
+- min_cat_count: Sets the minimum count (as a proportion) for categorical values.
+Categories occurring less frequently than this threshold will be labeled as unknown, which helps in managing rare categories effectively.

-It is Transformer and MLP under the hood, specify the model hyperparameters

-In the code snippet below, we define the model's hyperparameters using `ttf.HyperParameters`.
-These parameters determine the architecture and capacity of the `TabularTransformer` model:
+Next, we define the model's hyperparameters using `ttf.HyperParameters`.
+These parameters determine the architecture and capacity of the TabularTransformer model:

 ```python
 hp = ttf.HyperParameters(